 Double-check if the website is safe

 Before entering sensitive information (including your username and password) on any site, be sure to check that the site is secure.
 The simplest way is to confirm that the site’s URL begins with HTTPS and has a padlock in the address bar.
 Some websites will also display trust seals to indicate that the site is secure.
 If your browser or antivirus software identifies a phishing website, it will alert you and block access to the site.
-Do not ignore these warnings unless you are 100 percent certain that it is a false positive.
+Please do not ignore these warnings unless you are 100 percent certain that it is a false positive.

 Install anti-phishing software’s

 Modern browsers come equipped with reasonably robust phishing protection.
 But you can take things to the next level by installing a dedicated anti-phishing browser extension.
 Microsoft recently released Windows Defender Browser Protection (the same technology it uses to protect Edge users).
-Although it is currently only compatible with Google Chrome.
+However, it is currently only compatible with Google Chrome.

 Social media attacks

-You need to learn how to prevent phishing attacks before it’s too late.
+It would be best if you learned how to prevent phishing attacks before it’s too late.
 Phishing attacks can look scarily convincing.
 One of the easiest ways of identifying a suspicious email or instant message is to familiarize yourself with commonly used phishing language.
 This might include:

 - Typos, grammatical errors, and phrasing that sound unprofessional or off-brand.